mlflow/mlflow/docs/source/quickstart.rst

 Sharing MLflow runs and experiments
 -----------------------------------

-By default, MLflow stores tracking data and artifacts in an **mlruns/** subdirectory of where you ran the code.
-You can change this behavior by:
+For getting started, the last example stored the tracking data locally.
+Generally, you will want to use shared storage.
+Locally, MLflow stores tracking data and artifacts in an **mlruns/** subdirectory of where you ran the code.
+The tracking UI, when run locally, visualizes this.
+You can store your data remotely by:

 - Calling ``mlflow.set_tracking_uri`` in your code; or
 - Setting the ``MLFLOW_TRACKING_URI`` environment variable